SPT-Mod-Dev/SPT-Mod-Dev/README.md

  - Vanilla tree added, now must be invaded by Germany
  - Nordland must be controlled by Germany rather than fascist Norway for the civ shipments

+#### Germany
+ - Now transfers Oslo and spawns some divisions when declaring on Norway
+ - Subsidize Hoesch-Benzin no longer bypasses

 #### France
  - Removed subsequent communists in government events
  - Reorganise the Aviation Industry now matched vanilla